Integrating Horizon pod federations with Workspace ONE Access has the following requirements.

 - You must create the pod federation, by initializing the Cloud Pod Architecture feature from one of the pods and joining all the other pods to the federation, before integrating with the Workspace ONE Access service.
 Global entitlements are replicated to pods when they join the federation.

 If you join or remove a pod from the pod federation after you integrate with the Workspace ONE Access service, you must edit the pod federation details in the Workspace ONE Access console to add or remove the pod, save your changes, and sync again.

 - In your Horizon environment, create global entitlements in the pod federation to entitle Active Directory users or groups to desktops and applications.

 - The global entitlements that you want to sync to Workspace ONE Access must have the All sites scope policy set.
 Entitlements with any other scope policy are not synced.

 - In Horizon 7 versions prior to 7.13, to enable end users to launch desktops or applications in a Web browser, select the HTML Access option for the global entitlement.

 In Horizon 7.13 and later versions, end users always see the option in Intelligent Hub to launch applications and desktops in a browser.
 However, if HTML Access is not installed on the Horizon Connection servers, browser launch fails.
 For Horizon 7.13 and later versions, you must install HTML Access on the Horizon Connection servers.
 See the VMware Horizon HTML Access documentation for information.

 - (Optional) Create local entitlements on the pods, if required.

-For more information about configuring Horizon, see the VMware Horizon documentation.
+For more information about configuring Horizon, see the Horizon 6 or Horizon 7 documentation.